nebrius/react-strapped/README.md

 </p>

 For an in-depth example of a multi-page Next.js app using Recoil Bootstrap, see my [recoil-prototyping](https://github.com/nebrius/recoil-prototyping) repository.

+## Frequently Asked Questions

+### Is it possible to reset bootstrap data?

+Not currently, but it's on the roadmap.
+See https://github.com/nebrius/recoil-bootstrap/issues/1 for more information.

+### Can I reuse root atoms across different bootstrap roots?

+No. When this happens, the last bootstrap root to be initialized will win, and any previous initialization data will be discarded.
+In addition, once I get support for resetting bootstrap data implemented, this could break client-side routing because one of the roots could be unmounted while the other is still mounted.
+This would cause the bootstrapped atom to be put back in a loading state and would start throwing exceptions in the still-mounted bootstrap root component tree.

+### Is Recoil Bootstrap server side rendering friendly?

+Yes.
+Initialization happens synchronously, so all data will be available for the single rendering pass that happens in server side rendering.

+### Is Recoil Bootstrap React Server Components friendly?

+Yes, ish.
+Recoil Bootstrap works just fine with React Server Components.
+Each server component that fetches bootstrap data can be assigned its own `<BootstrapRoot>` to contain that component tree's bootstrap data.

+The catch is that hooks cannot be used inside of React Server Components, meaning that Recoil can only be used in client-only components.
+As such, Recoil Bootstrap is also limited to client-only components.

 ## API Specification